utce-docs/DistSys-S2023/README.md

-# DistSys-S2023
+# Distributed Systems
-A repository for the projects of undergraduate Distributed Systems course on Spring 2023 semester
+A repository for the projects of undergraduate Distributed Systems course in Spring 2023 semester